catseye/NaNoGenLab/README.md

 Everything in this repository is in the public domain; see the file UNLICENSE in the root directory for more information.

+Now that NaNoGenMo 2014 has passed, the purpose of this repository is a bit up-in-the-air.
+We may just keep using it for the purposes of continuing to develop the lab equipment and/or experimenting with generated text in the off-season.
+For what it looked like at the end of NaNoGenMo 2014, see the tag `nanogenmo-2014-end`.

 An experiment a day during November
 -----------------------------------

-Having not come up with a really ripping idea for a novel to generate, I [decided][] fairly early on in November to make my goal for this NaNoGenMo to run one little experiment per day (on average) in the generation, transformation, and general mutilation of text (and images, yes those too.
+Having not come up with a really ripping idea for a novel to generate, I [decided][] fairly early on in November to make my goal for [NaNoGenMo 2014][] to run one little experiment per day (on average) in the generation, transformation, and general mutilation of text (and images, yes those too.
 See the link for more details.)